-Well I guess that with one cube it is quite easy, yes it's 5.
+Well, I guess that with one cube it is quite easy, yes it's 5.

 Now use two cubes and put them in any way that you like.
 Well, here are three arrangements I did earlier.

-The first one lets me see 9, the second one 8 and with the two on their own it's 10!
+The first one lets me see 9, the second one 8 and with the two on their own, it's 10!
 So the answer to the question depends on how the cubes are arranged.
 I suppose that's pretty obvious.
 Well, what about three cubes?
 Here are some arrangements - just some.

 So you take your 3 cubes and see what your answer to the question is each time you make a new arrangement.
 It's probably good to record your answers.
 This is very easy with some art packages on the computer.
 You might like to get an arrangement that produces a particular number of faces visible.
 See what your largest/smallest answer is.
-When you think you have got sufficient answers, probably something in the region of 10, then use a fourth cube and see how you get on now.
+When you think you have got sufficient answers, probably something in the region of 10, then use the fourth cube and see how you get on now.
 Good Luck.